informalsystems/hermes/guide/src/query_client.md

 ```

 # Query Client Data
-The `query client` commands can be used to query the information about a specific client.
+Use the `query client` command to query the information about a specific client.

 ```shell
 USAGE: